agentsystems/docs/README.md

 # AgentSystems Documentation

-Documentation for AgentSystems - the open platform for AI agents.
+Documentation for AgentSystems - the open runtime for AI agents, built with zero-trust principles.

 This repository contains documentation for: